rocktimsaikia/aicommits/README.md

-`aicommits` with some personal opinionated default settings
+`aicommits` with some personalized default settings.